hugollm/jen/README.md

 ## Overview

-Create some jinja templates in a directory, alongside the desired static content.
+Create some Jinja templates in a directory, alongside the desired static content.
 Example:

 ```